ganesh-git2014/splunk-checker/README.md

 - ~~Check for ssl~~
 - Check for normal conf settings
 - Can delete/edit cluster info from configuration page
+- Rearrange configuration page layout
 - ~~Add severity of each warning message~~
-- Add more dashboards for display
+- ~~Add more dashboards for display~~
 - Control splunk through REST (e.g. restart all splunk in a cluster)
 - Check concurrent search number